Couples Therapy: Reddit Edition | Reading Reddit Stories

 That's right.

-Do the thing, do the thing we know.
+Do the thing, do the thing we need to do.
+No!

 We discussed being a little more theatrical with the updates, but not that.